Liam Napier: No evidence Black Caps are true contenders after loss at Lord's

 This chapter of the trans-Tasman rivalry didn't provide anywhere near the drama of previous editions.

-On a slow, used pitch which offered variable bounce, batting was difficult but New Zealand made it more so.
+On a slow, worn wicket which offered variable bounce, batting was difficult but New Zealand made it more so.
 They never got going, or forced Australia to shift beyond third gear.

-In the early evening Kane Williamson struck the first six of the game, in the 24th over in New Zealand's pursuit of 244.
+In the early evening Kane Williamson struck the first six of the game, in the 24th over of New Zealand's pursuit of 244.

 Not long after, as the shadows encroached, Williamson guided Mitchell Starc to the keeper to end another rebuild job with Ross Taylor.
 And so the familiar story goes.